JuliaSMS/JuliaSMS/README.md

 I am a developer focused on **backend, API integrations and applied artificial intelligence**, with experience building complete and functional systems.

-I work developing solutions that connect **data, business logic and AI**, focusing on performance, scalability and real-world usage.
+I develop solutions that connect **data, business logic and AI**, focusing on performance, scalability and real-world usage.

 </details>